tomharris4/contact-matrix-analysis-public/README.md

-# Apparent structural changes in contact patterns during COVID-19 were driven by survey design and long-term demographic trends
+# Differences in contact survey design produce apparent structural changes in age-stratified contact patterns

-This data and code accompanies the journal article, 'Apparent structural changes in contact patterns during COVID-19 were driven by survey design and long-term demographic trends' by Harris et al.
+This data and code accompanies the journal article, 'Differences in contact survey design produce apparent structural changes in age-stratified contact patterns' by Harris et al.

 ## **File hierarchy**